 2) London Chinatown: Heritage making and Chinese diasporic identities

 3) ‘Migrant Bodies’: (Im) mobility and Dis-placement in Maghrebi Francophone Illiterature- A reading of a selection of exemplary novels.

 2017-present – Co-lead on the London Transformation Project which has received funding from the Language Acts and Worldmaking strand of the AHRC Open World Research Initiative

 2014-15 – AHRC-funded researcher for the Big UK Domain Data in the Arts and Humanities (BUDDAH) Project, led by the Institute of Historical Research, the British Library and the Oxford Internet Institute

 2012 – researcher on the Analytical Access to the Domain Dark Archive (AADDA) Project (final report)

 2010-12 – sole Project Researcher for the British Academy-funded 'History of the French in London' project.
-The project attracted considerable attention from the press, which resulted in a series of interviews broadcast weekly on French Radio London and the publication of several articles
+Impact: the project resulted in a series of interviews broadcast weekly on French Radio London and the publication of several articles

-2009 – sole Project Researcher for the HEFCE-funded and Routes into Languages sponsored project entitled: ‘Languages and International Events: Are we ready to talk to the World in 2012?’, under the leadership of Prof. Debra Kelly.
-In addition to LOCOG implementing the recommendations of the report, it has also been used by other key policy-makers, such as Baroness Coussins, Chair of the All-Party Parliamentary Group (APPG) for Modern Languages
+2009 – sole Project Researcher for the HEFCE-funded and Routes into Languages sponsored project entitled: ‘Languages and International Events: Are we ready to talk to the World in 2012?’, led by Prof. Debra Kelly.
+Impact: LOCOG implemented the recommendations and key policy-makers, such as Baroness Coussins, Chair of the All-Party Parliamentary Group (APPG) for Modern Languages cited it.

 For details of all my research outputs, visit my WestminsterResearch profile.